 In addition to proper social distancing and cleansing of our office after each patient leaves an area of the office, we are providing telemedicine visits to help prevent a high-risk patient from coming into our office and infecting other patients.
 We are also providing Covid-19 testing in the patient’s vehicle to help reduce the spread of this virus to other patients who are in our medical facility.
 Patients are required to fill out a short questionnaire and have their temperature checked upon arrival at our office.

 We have also begun an e-Registration (electronic online registration) process to reduce waiting time in our waiting room, which will promote social distancing.

 4. Which tests does Healthline Medical Group currently offer?

-PCR-RNA Nasal Pharyngeal Swab cultures and the Abbott IGG blood test
+- PCR-RNA Nasal Pharyngeal Swab tests and Antibody blood tests

 5. How long does it take to get test results?